Incorporate Social Emotional Learning curriculum (SEL) into Your Summer Classroom Learning

-Incorporating these SEL elements into your summer classroom helps the whole student level up by building nonacademic essential life skills in conjunction with academic skills.
+Incorporating these Social Emotional Learning curriculum elements into your summer classroom helps the whole student level up by building nonacademic essential life skills in conjunction with academic skills.
 These SEL skills help students engage more effectively with academic content and allow them to develop healthy identities, manage emotions, achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions.

 Are you extending summer learning and currently organizing a summer school program?
 We’ve listed some tips in our blog on how you can support students with transitioning smoothly into your program.

 - Unlocking Success: Approaches for International School Principals to Surpass Student Admissions Targets with Enriched Curriculum OfferingsIntroduction In the highly competitive international private school market, schools face the challenge of showcasing their excellence to prospective parents.
 It is […]